je-castelan/profiles-rest-api/Notes.md

 On [this folder](deploy) we will find the following information.

  - `setup.sh`: Script to install all the required dependences for the project.
-We need to insert the project's github ssh location.
+We need to insert the project's github https location.
  - `supervisor_profiles_api.conf`: Supervisor controller with environment variables.
  - `nginx_profiles_api.conf`: NGINX configuration to serve static files.
  - `update.sh`: Check any new change on github and reload it